Experienced Workers Compensation Lawyer in Atlanta, Georgia

 Once reported, your employer is legally required to file a First Report of Injury or Occupational Disease form.
 This gets the ball rolling regarding workers compensation insurance.

-This process can seem overwhelming and in many cases, your employer will assist you throughout.
+This process of claiming your workers compensation benefits can seem overwhelming and in many cases, your employer will assist you throughout.
 They might help you with paperwork and appear to take a genuine interest in your well-being and recovery.
 Some workers compensation claims are easy and relatively unpleasant, aside from the employee’s injuries.
-Unfortunately, this is not always the case and if your employer refuses to help you, it is within your rights to contact a workers compensation lawyer for assistance filing a claim.
+Unfortunately, this is not always the case and if your employer refuses to help you, it is within your rights to contact an Atlanta workers compensation lawyer for assistance filing a claim.

 As nice as it might be to think you’ll receive hundreds of thousands of dollars or more if injured in a workplace event, this is rarely the case.
 There are two types of benefits injured employees receive: medical benefits and lost wages.